Minimuino/thumbstick-deadzones/README.md

 		return Vector2(stick_input)
 ```

 But with this deadzone type there is another issue: we lose precision on the process.
 We're no longer getting input between -1 and 1, but rather in the [-1, -deadzone] and [deadzone, 1] intervals.
 If by clamping input we lose precision, then we don't should clamp, but rather *scale* input.
 We want to turn that sharp black edge into a smooth transition.
-In order to do that, I'm using a function that takes a value from an input range and returns its equivalent in the specified output range:
+In order to do that, I'm using a function that takes a value from an input range and returns its equivalent in the specified output range (i.e. linear interpolation):

 ```python
 def map_range(value, old_min, old_max, new_min, new_max):